BlairCurrey/peggle-clone/README.md

 - [x] in Pegs, instead of `group.create`, create sprite/image and do `group.add` (or similar) to control type of object added to group
 - [ ] dependency injection? basically anywhere i am importing and then running something could have those things passed in. maybe make a super simple container (all singleton?)
 - [x] move image,audio from util to config
-- [ ] deploy to github pages?
+- [x] deploy to github pages?
 - [ ] make new class for the Ball aimer?
-- [ ] make the spawnBall and collision handler part of the Ball class?
+- [x] make the spawnBall and collision handler part of the Ball class?
 Peg?
 Pegs?

+  - ended up making it a function on the peg itself: `CommonPeg.onHit(peg: Pegs)`

   - ball: